 - We recognise that every school has areas of expertise and it is our goal to help grow these further as well as improve

-Swale Academies Trust has the following five development priorities for the next twelve months:
+Swale Academies Trust has the following six development priorities for the next twelve months:

 - To ensure that all out schools demonstrate progress and attendance broadly in line with national figures for all student gruops and especially for disadvantaged students.

 - To develop the effectiveness of local governance to ensure effective accountability procedures are in place.

 - To develop and implement a coherent Trust PR strategy which promotes the Trust's values and aims through a range of effective communication mediums.